Boolean algebra: Prototypical Boolean algebra

-This observation is easily proved as follows.
+This observation is proved as follows.
 Certainly any law satisfied by all concrete Boolean algebras is satisfied by the prototypical one since it is concrete.
 Conversely any law that fails for some concrete Boolean algebra must have failed at a particular bit position, in which case that position by itself furnishes a one-bit counterexample to that law.
 Nondegeneracy ensures the existence of at least one bit position because there is only one empty bit vector.

 The final goal of the next section can be understood as eliminating "concrete" from the above observation.
-We shall however reach that goal via the surprisingly stronger observation that, up to isomorphism, all Boolean algebras are concrete.
+That goal is reached via the stronger observation that, up to isomorphism, all Boolean algebras are concrete.

 Boolean algebras: the definition

-The Boolean algebras we have seen so far have all been concrete, consisting of bit vectors or equivalently of subsets of some set.
+The Boolean algebras so far have all been concrete, consisting of bit vectors or equivalently of subsets of some set.
 Such a Boolean algebra consists of a set and operations on that set which can be shown to satisfy the laws of Boolean algebra.

 Instead of showing that the Boolean laws are satisfied, we can instead postulate a set X, two binary operations on X, and one unary operation, and require that those operations satisfy the laws of Boolean algebra.
 The elements of X need not be bit vectors or subsets but can be anything at all.
 This leads to the more general abstract definition.